VEX-Robotics/VAIC_23_24/JetsonImages/README.md

 In Etcher, select the `VAIC_23_24.img.gz` from your download as the image.
 Pick the correct target to Flash to and then Flash using Etcher.

-You should now be able to slot your SD card into your NVIDIA Jetson Nano and it weill start running the VEX AI system.
+You should now be able to slot your SD card into your NVIDIA Jetson Nano and it will start running the VEX AI system.

+The password to the Jetson (should you need to bring up the display and change anything) is "password".

 ## Build the VEX AI System from Source